 This GPS reintroduces a focus on increasing economic growth and productivity as a priority for land transport expenditure.
-Including economic growth and productivity as a strategic priority will help to ensure we meet our full potential as a nation.
+Including economic growth and productivity as the overarching strategic priority in this GPS will help to ensure we meet our full potential as a nation.
 Moving people and freight as efficiently, quickly, and safely as possible is critical to achieving these priorities.
 GPS 2024 brings about a significant change in focus, realigning transport expenditure to better support economic growth, and to ensure all New Zealanders are provided with a well maintained and reliable transport network.